yusi1/yaslamblog/_posts/2022-02-22-funtoo-install-notes.md

     and now it will automatically enhance the random number generator that is in the Linux kernel.

-# Sixth notes - FINAL STEPS
+# Exit, Unmount and Reboot

 -   Exit the chroot shell with